All posts

 Check Now

-Every fintech platform requires a formed US LLC, an EIN, and a government-issued photo ID — having these ready before starting an application eliminates the most common delays.
+Every fintech platform requires three things: a formed US LLC, an EIN, and a government-issued photo ID.
+Have all three ready before you start an application.

 1. A Formed US LLC

-The LLC needs to be filed and approved in the state of formation.
-This means:
+Your LLC needs to be filed and approved.
+That means:

-• An Operating Agreement (even if single-member — some banks request this during review)
+• An Operating Agreement (even single-member LLCs need one; some banks ask for it during review)

 • A Certificate of Formation or Certificate of Good Standing

-Formation services handle this process end-to-end for non-residents:
+Formation services handle all of this for non-residents:

 2. An Employer Identification Number (EIN)

-The EIN is the LLC's tax identification number, issued by the IRS.
-Every US banking platform requires it.
+The EIN is your LLC's tax ID, issued by the IRS.
+Every banking platform requires it.

-• Calling the IRS at (267) 941-1099 (International line).
-This can yield a same-day EIN but requires calling during US business hours and navigating hold times.
+• Call the IRS at (267) 941-1099 (International line).
+You can sometimes get a same-day EIN, but expect hold times and you'll need to call during US business hours.

 3. Government-Issued Photo ID

-A valid passport from any country is accepted by all major US fintech platforms.
+A passport from any country works at all major US fintech platforms.
 Some also accept national ID cards.
-The name on the ID needs to match the name on the LLC filing.
+The name on your ID must match the name on your LLC filing exactly.

-• Proof of business activity: Client contracts, invoices, or a live website demonstrating the business exists beyond a formation filing
+• Proof of business activity: Client contracts, invoices, or a live website showing the business actually operates

-• A US address beyond a registered agent: A virtual mailbox (Anytime Mailbox, iPostal1) provides a real street address for the LLC's operational address field
+• A US address beyond your registered agent: A virtual mailbox (Anytime Mailbox, iPostal1) gives you a real street address for the application

-Mercury is the most widely used banking platform among non-resident LLC owners.
-Its features are structured for startups and small businesses:
+Mercury is the most widely used banking platform among non-resident LLC owners, and for good reason.
+But approval has gotten harder since 2025.

 • Not a bank itself.
-Mercury is a fintech company.
-Banking services are provided through Choice Financial Group and Column N.A., both Members FDIC.
-Deposits are FDIC-insured up to $5M through partner banks' sweep networks.
+Mercury is a fintech.
+Banking services come through Choice Financial Group and Column N.A., both FDIC members.
+Deposits are insured up to $5M through partner bank sweep networks.

-• No SSN required for non-resident account opening.
-Passport + EIN + LLC formation documents are the baseline.
+• No SSN required.
+Passport + EIN + LLC formation documents are enough.

 • No US visit required.
-The entire application is online.
+Entire application is online.

-• Full banking features: checking account, savings, virtual and physical debit cards, domestic ACH, wire transfers, bill pay, and Treasury yield on idle balances.
+• Full banking features: checking, savings, virtual and physical debit cards, ACH, wire transfers, bill pay, and Treasury yield on idle balances.

 • Integrations: QuickBooks, Xero, Stripe, PayPal, Gusto, and others.

-Mercury has tightened its approval process for non-resident LLC applications.
-The pattern reported across founder communities:
+Mercury tightened approvals for non-resident LLCs.
+The pattern across founder communities is consistent:

-• Registered-agent-only addresses are a common rejection trigger.
-An LLC whose only US presence is a registered agent in Wyoming or Delaware, with no US phone number and no evidence of US-based business activity, is increasingly likely to be declined.
+• Registered-agent-only addresses trigger rejections.
+If your LLC's only US presence is a registered agent in Wyoming with no phone number and no business activity, expect a decline.

-• Vague business descriptions draw additional scrutiny.
-"Consulting" or "e-commerce" without specifics flags the application for manual review.
+• Vague business descriptions get flagged for manual review.
+"Consulting" or "e-commerce" without specifics won't cut it anymore.

-• New LLCs with no revenue history face higher rejection rates than LLCs that can demonstrate existing business activity.
+• Brand-new LLCs with zero revenue face higher rejection rates than LLCs with existing business activity.

-These changes are not published as formal policy, but the pattern is consistent across multiple founder reports throughout 2025 and into 2026.
+None of this is published as formal policy, but the pattern holds across dozens of founder reports in 2025 and 2026.

-What this means in practice: Mercury remains the strongest option for non-residents who have a real, operating business.
-Founders who are forming an LLC proactively — before they have revenue or clients — may find the approval process more difficult than accounts from 2023-2024 suggest.
+In practice: Mercury is still the best option if you have a real, operating business.
+If you're forming an LLC proactively before you have clients or revenue, the approval process is harder than guides from 2023-2024 suggest.

 Get structural patterns other founders miss